 - Inappropriate behavior includes any activity that disturbs others, interferes with library operations, damages the building or its furnishings as well as rudeness, profanity, or other behavior generally considered unacceptable in a public place.

 - This policy has been established for all patrons, if a patron is not responsive to the needs of other library users or disregards the policies protecting patrons, staff, and library property, the patron will be asked to leave the library.

 - The rights of individuals to use the library should not be abridged or denied.
 To guarantee these rights for all persons no library patron shall engage in the following prohibited behaviors:

-- Smoke.
+- Smoking or vaping.
 The library is a smoke-free zone.
-Smoking is prohibited throughout the facility
+Smoking and/or vaping is prohibited throughout the facility.

-- Loiter on the premises under circumstances that warrant alarm for the safety or health of any person or property in the vicinity
+- Loitering on the premises under circumstances that warrant alarm for the safety or health of any person or property in the vicinity.

 - No pets or other animals are allowed in the library unless they are guide dogs or part of a library program.

 - Only persons on library business will be allowed to solicit for the sale of goods and services in the library.
 Salespersons may meet with authorized library personnel only.
 Exceptions may be made for library-sponsored activities and organizations affiliated with the library.

 - Surveying of groups or individuals may only be done in conjunction with output measures or other similar surveys designed to quantify library use of satisfaction with library services.